-Another area you may be able to explore is the Gullet, though this narrow channel is notoriously difficult to navigate, so exploration is limited by weather and sailing conditions.
+Another area you may explore is the Gullet, though this narrow channel is notoriously difficult to navigate, so exploration is limited by weather and sailing conditions.

 Today, you’ll start to head back north again, along the west coast of the Antarctic Peninsula, swerving around the South Shetlands and back out into the Drake Passage, heading for South America.